newtheatre/website/_content/edfringe-2020.md

 ### Casting

-On {% include date.html date="ef-casting" %} a casting meeting will take place.
+On Sunday 9th May a casting meeting will take place.
 We cast parts by working through shows one at a time.
 We will flip a coin to determine which parts we start with (M, F, GN) and work through them one at a time.
 You can check the progression of the day on the [NNT Facebook page](https://www.facebook.com/thenottinghamnewtheatre).
 This is a lengthy process so **please stay by your phone all day.** If a team wants to cast you, you will receive a phone call.
 If you do not answer we will keep trying to contact you, but after 15 minutes will need to move on.
 You may be offered multiple parts so please take time after auditions / callbacks to consider which shows you would prefer to be in.

 ## Production Team